lelegard/winkbdlayouts/README.md

 ### Initial steps: create the new directory

-- Create a directory with name `kbdXXYYY` where `XX` is the language code for your keyboard (not necessarily two letters, this is just a convention) and `YYY` is the type or brand of keyboard (for instance `apple`).
+- In the directory `keyboards`, create a subdirectory with name `kbdXXYYY` where `XX` is the language code for your keyboard (not necessarily two letters, this is just a convention) and `YYY` is the type or brand of keyboard (for instance `apple`).

 - Copy any project file from an existing keyboard, for instance `kbdfrapple\kbdfrapple.vcxproj`, as `kbdXXYYY\kbdXXYYY.vcxproj`.
 No need to update the content, Visual Studio